+Colloid solutions consist of large molecular weight molecules that do not readily leave the bloodstream and therefore increase the colloid osmotic (oncotic) pressure of the plasma.
 Colloid molecules generally remain in the bloodstream for up to several hours.
 This draws fluid into and holds fluid in the vasculature causing plasma volume expansion.
-The volume and duration of plasma expansion that follows colloid administration depends in part on the specific colloid used - especially the size (molecular weight) - as well as the dose given and the species in question; other individual patient-related factors are also important.
+The volume and duration of plasma expansion that follows colloid administration depends in part on the specific colloid used - especially the size

+(molecular weight) - as well as the dose given and the species in question; other individual patientrelated factors are also important.